seanbehan/weightwatchr/README.md

 ## Installation

-The Spine application code is written in Coffeescript and when saved is compiled (with Guard) to the lib/application.js file.
+The Spine application code is written in Coffeescript in lib/application.coffee.
+When the file is saved it is compiled (with Guard) to the lib/application.js file.

 If you make any changes to lib/application.coffee and want automatic compilation, Ruby and Rubygems are required.
-Otherwise just manually compile Coffeescript.
+Otherwise just manually compile Coffeescript yourself.

 ```bash
 git clone git@github.com:bseanvt/weightwatchr.git